Credit score Q&A: “Does salary affect credit score?”

 It will only display former and current employers, their contact info, and your position at the company.

-Your Salary is a Secret
+Your Salary Is a Secret

 In fact, credit card companies don’t typically verify income, though that’s beginning to change.